Final Fantasy Mystic Quest: Customization

 Unlike all other Final Fantasy games, players cannot manually equip characters with armor.
 Instead, newly acquired armor replaces the main character's current equipment, or upgrades a current version of a weapon, e.g. obtaining the knight sword will replace the steel sword.
 Using the L and R buttons allows the user to cycle through the weapons that have been collected so far.
 Benjamin uses four types of weapons: swords, axes, bombs, and claws.
 Although the weapons share a similar function in battle, all have different purposes when exploring the field map.
 The Dragon Claw, for example, doubles as a grappling hook.
 The weapon arsenal in Final Fantasy Mystic Quest is considerably smaller than most role-playing games.

-Magic in Final Fantasy Mystic Quest is not learned by designated spellcasters through experience.
+Magic in Mystic Quest is not learned by designated spellcasters through experience.
 Instead, the main character acquires magic spells through treasure chests or as a reward for clearing out battlefields.
 The system of spellcasting is similar to that of the original Final Fantasy; rather than using magic points to draw upon for supplying magic, spells are used according to a set number for their type, i.e., white magic, black magic, or wizard magic.
 The allotted number for each type increases as a character levels up.
 A spell's effectiveness is proportional to a character's experience level; the higher the character's level, the more powerful the Fire spell, for example.
-The spell catalog in Final Fantasy Mystic Quest is limited compared to most other Final Fantasy games.
+The spell catalog in Mystic Quest is limited compared to most other Final Fantasy games.
 Items in the game are analogous to the spells.
 Notably, the Heal spell and potion act as a cure-all for status ailments, eliminating the need for unique status recovery items.
-Similarly, the Cure spell and potion each restore 25% of your maximum hit points regardless of level, so there is no need for a range of potion or spell strengths.
+Similarly, the Cure spell and potion each restore 25% of player's maximum hit points regardless of level, so there is no need for a range of potion or spell strengths.

 Plot

 Setting

-The fictional events of Final Fantasy Mystic Quest take place on a single continent of an unnamed world, which is divided into four distinct regions: Foresta, Aquaria, Fireburg, and Windia.
+Final Fantasy Mystic Quest takes place on a single continent of an unnamed world, which is divided into four distinct regions: Foresta, Aquaria, Fireburg, and Windia.
 The welfare of each region is determined by the state of one of four shining crystals: earth, water, fire, and wind, respectively.
 For centuries the Focus Tower had stood at the heart of the world.
 It had been a center for trade and knowledge, and the world's people met there to peacefully settle their differences.
 But on one warm summer day, powerful monsters stormed the Tower, stole the four crystals, and took off with the magical coins that kept the Tower's doors unlocked.
 The monsters began consuming the power of the crystals; they grew in strength while the world began to decay.
 An old prophecy tells that at the time the "vile four" steal the power and divide the world behind four doors, a knight will appear to vanquish the darkness.